 We then give you a run down of some of the best natural sights and things to do in each destination to help you decide which one is better for your holiday!

-Acapulco vs Puerto Vallarta: Which is better?
+Acapulco vs Puerto Vallarta: A Quick Overview of Which is Better

 Many people think these destinations will be quite similar as they’re both on Mexico’s Pacific coastline.
 However there are notable differences.